-Have the Providers accepted a Complaint that was against multiple related Registrants?
+Have you accepted any Complaints that cited against multiple related Registrants in the same filing?

-How many Complaints listed fifteen or more disputed domain names registered by the same Registrant?
+How many Complaints have you accepted that listed fifteen or more disputed domain names registered by the same Registrant?

-How will the rules pertaining to privacy or proxy services be affected if full access to WHOIS data is no longer available due to GDPR implementation?
+How will the URS rules pertaining to cases involving domains utilizing privacy or proxy services be affected if full access to WHOIS data is no longer publicly available due to GDPR implementation?
+What WHOIS data elements do you require to perform your role as a URS dispute provider?

 Fees

-Obtain feedback from the Providers on filing fees received.
-The feedback should help the Working Group in its consideration of a “loser pays” model.
+What are your filing fees for Complainants and Respondents (where applicable)?
+Do you have any opinion regarding the design and feasibility of a “loser pays” model that could levy additional costs against a losing party to a URS?.

-Among the Complaints that each listed fifteen or more disputed domain names registered by the same Registrant, how many Respondents paid the Response Fee?
+Among the Complaints you received that each listed fifteen or more disputed domain names registered by the same Registrant, how many Respondents filed a Response and paid the required Response Fee?

 Notice of Complaint and Locking of Domain

-Obtain feedback from the Providers regarding experiences in getting the disputed domain name(s) locked.
-Have the Providers experienced any difficulties having the URS Lock activated within 24 hours after sending the request to Registry Operators?
+Please provide feedback regarding your experience in getting the disputed domain name(s) locked.
+In particular, have you experienced any difficulties having the URS Lock activated within 24 hours after sending the request to Registry Operators?

-Is there a way to know whether a Registrant has received the hard and electronic copy of the Notice of Complaint, and confirmed receipt?
+Is there a way to know whether a Registrant has actually received the hard and electronic copy of the Notice of Complaint; do you utilize any means to confirm receipt?

-Have the Providers received any notification of delayed communications?
+Have you received any notification of delayed communications to the Registrant?

-Have the Providers received any notification of non-delivery of communications?
-If Respondents did not receive notifications the first time, how could they report on the bounce back?
+Have you received any notification of non-delivery of communications?
+If Respondents did not receive notification on the first attempt, how could they know of the Complaint?
+What steps do you take if you receive notification of non-delivery?

-Are the Providers following the URS Rules 4(c)?
+Are you following URS Rule 4(c), and which of the two cited methods do you use?

 URS Rules 4(c): The electronic copy of the Notice of Complaint may be provided via email or an emailed link to an online platform requiring users to create an account.

-What does "a normal domain name lifecycle" mean (mentioned in the Registrar Requirement 2 in the URS Technical Requirements)?
+Do you have a view on the meaning of "a normal domain name lifecycle" ( this phrase is used in Registrar Requirement 2 in the URS Technical Requirements)?

 The Response

-Have Examiners received Responses alleging any abusive Complaint?
-If so, how did Examiners act in those cases?
+Have your Examiners received any Responses alleging an abusive Complaint?
+If so, how did the Examiners act in determining the validity of the allegations in those cases?

-Is the statement in the URS Rules 5(a)(v) included in the Providers’ forms?
+Is this statement contained in URS Rule 5(a)(v) included in your Respondent form?

 URS Rules 5(v): Conclude with the following statement followed by the signature (in any electronic format) of the Respondent or its authorized representative: "Respondent agrees that its claims and remedies concerning the dispute, or the dispute resolution, shall be solely against the Complainant and waives all such claims and remedies against (a) the Provider and Examiner, except in the case of deliberate wrongdoing, (b) the Registrar, (c) the Registry Operator, and (d) the Internet Corporation for Assigned Names and Numbers, as well as their directors, officers, employees, and agents.
 Respondent certifies that the information contained in this Response is, to the best of Respondent's knowledge, complete and accurate, that this Response is not being presented for any improper purpose, such as to harass, and that the assertions in this Response are warranted under these Rules and under applicable law, as it now exists or as it may be extended by a good-faith and reasonable argument.";

-Have the Providers received any request for extension of time to respond?
+Have you received any request for extension of time to respond?

-If so, how often has the Respondent asked for an extension?
+If so, how many/what percentage of Respondents asked for an extension?

-Was the request received after Default (14 Calendar Days), or after Determination (no more than 30 Calendar Days)?
+How many of these requests were received after Default (14 Calendar Days), or after Determination (no more than 30 Calendar Days)?